 Mohammad says ‘’Studying the MSc Entrepreneurship at Royal Holloway provided me with various skills that I was eager to put into practice while at university.
 Going through practical and real world experiences and opportunities have always been my priority alongside my studies; I believe Royal Holloway Entrepreneurs provided me with a great deal of support and the platform required to be able to put my ideas into practice.
 I have since been able to come up with 'Royal Notes' business which has gained wide spread recognition by winning the Arora Awards for Enterprise 2013."

 The other nominee is Unibox, founded by Rashique Siddique, Ernest Choi and Romain Sestier, whose business provides good quality packing materials for students to pack their belongings into when they are moving out of halls.
-Rashique and Ernest are second year undergraduate students studying BSc Business and Management and currently taking the new Venture Capital Unit.
+Rashique and Ernest are second year undergraduate students studying BSc Business and Management and taking the Venture Capital module.